 It can happen quickly, very quickly.
 A child or weak swimmer can drown in the time it takes to put on sunscreen, check a fishing line, or reply to a text.
-As the weather warms up and schools let out for summer break, now is the time to prepare when it comes to protecting you and your family around water.
+As many families take a vacation, now is the time to prepare when it comes to protecting you and your family around water.
 Do you know the precautions to take?
 Are you as prepared as you should be?

 With a little guidance and advice, we can all make this a safer time for everyone.
 The Red Cross believes that by working together to improve swimming skills, water smarts, and personal safety in and around water, water activities can be made much safer, and still be just as fun.

 For starters, The American Red Cross offers these tips for water safety.